-If you are a physician or other health care professional interested in having us evaluate and/or treat a patient that you think might have any form of TOS, please call Della Brink in our office at 314-362-7410.
+If you are a physician or other health care professional interested in having us evaluate and/or treat a patient that you think might have any form of TOS, please fax medical records and referral to 888-840-6225.
+Please call 314-362-7410 with any questions.

 The Washington University Center for Thoracic Outlet Syndrome at Barnes-Jewish Hospital provides high-level consultation and coordinated care to more than 300 patients each year.
 Dr. Thompson and his group have had an ongoing interest in the management of all forms of thoracic outlet syndrome for the past 18 years.

 We recognize that providing the best care for patients with TOS requires more than just the conduct of surgical procedures.
 Encompassing a comprehensive, multidisciplinary approach to these rare and challenging clinical conditions, we have developed close interactions with:

 - Pain management physicians

 Recognition of our experience in managing all forms of TOS has led to a growing volume of local, regional and distant referrals.
 In examining our patient population from the past two years, we find these approximate patient distributions:

 - 40% from the six-county area of metropolitan St. Louis (St. Louis City and County, St. Charles County, and Jefferson County in Missouri; Madison County, St. Clair County and Monroe County in Illinois)

 - 40% from elsewhere in Missouri and Illinois (including Chicago)